 Brandon Ferris brings 20 years of experience as an advancement practitioner and consultant.
 His advancement work has included marketing and communications, gift planning, annual giving, major giving, capital campaigns, predictive modeling, database administration, management and leadership, training, and consulting.
-His deep experience in both frontline fundraising and fundraising operations and data managment strongly informs his approach to consulting.
+His deep experience in both frontline fundraising and fundraising operations and data management strongly informs his approach to consulting.
 The purpose of data is to inform and improve fundraising results, and Brandon helps his clients keep the bigger picture in mind at all times.
 Brandon is also a certified Salesforce Administrator.

 Before joining Zuri Group Brandon was a Senior Enterprise Solutions Consultant at Blackbaud, specializing in The Raiser’s Edge and Blackbaud CRM, as well as Crystal Reports.
 His work included all aspects of implementation and training – project team training, project management, business process design, conversion mapping and validation, business process and user acceptance testing, end-user training, and deployment.
 He also worked extensively with existing clients to assess and improve fundraising tactics and database management practices, help them better leverage their tools for fundraising success, and equip staff with the knowledge and skills needed to be efficient and effective.
 Prior to that he was a fundraiser for 12 years.